Parenting a Child During Eating Disorder Treatment: A Practical Guide for Families in Minneapolis

 • Supervise eating

-• Ensure completion
+• Support meal completion

 2. Separate Your Child from the Eating Disorder